accosmin/nano/README.md

 ### Compilation

+Use a C++11 compiler (gcc 4.9+, clang) and install Boost, Eigen3, LibArchive and DevIL.

+NanoCV is tested on ArchLinux (gcc 4.9+, CMake 3.1+, Ninja) and OSX (clang, homebrew, CMake 3.1+, Ninja).
+The code is written to be cross-platform, so it may work (with minor fixes) on other plaforms (e.g. Windows/MSVC).

 The easiest way of compiling (and installation) is to run the `build_release.sh` bash script.
 The test programs and utilities will be found in the `build-release` directory.

-The `build_debug.sh` bash script will build the debugging version with and without address, leak and thread gcc/clang-based sanitizers.
+The `build_debug.sh` bash script will build the debugging version with and without address, leak and thread gcc-based sanitizers (if available).

 ### Examples